Diamond Exchange District

 The Diamond Exchange District (Hebrew: מִתְחַם הַבּוּרְסָה, Mitham HaBursa, lit.
-"The Exchange District") is a diamond district and commercial area in the Tel Aviv District city of Ramat Gan, Israel. the district is the hub of Israel's diamond industry as well as a major commercial center.
+"The Exchange District") is a diamond district and commercial area in Ramat Gan, a city located in the Tel Aviv District, Israel.
+The district is the hub of Israel's diamond industry as well as a major commercial center.
 As of 2019, the district contains 1.1 million square meters of commercial and living space, and is responsible for 60% of Ramat Gan's municipal revenue.

 The Israel Diamond Exchange, the centerpiece of the district, contains four buildings connected by bridges; the Maccabi Tower, Shimshon Tower, Noam Tower, and Diamond Tower.
-Diamond Tower contains the world's largest diamond trading floor and is the head-building of the exchange.
-Also in the district are a number of other buildings of importance.
+The latter contains the world's largest diamond trading floor and is the head-building of the exchange.
+Additionally, the district features several important buildings.
 Moshe Aviv Tower is Israel's second tallest building at 235 meters.
 Sheraton City Tower is a hotel in the district, whilst other notable buildings are the Ayalon Tower and Gibor Sport House.
 Tel Aviv's Central railway station is connected to the district by a pedestrian bridge.

-The Harry Oppenheimer Diamond Museum displays models of world-famous diamonds, including the Koh-i-Noor Diamond currently set in the crown of the Queen of the United Kingdom, the diamond given to Elizabeth Taylor by Richard Burton on her 40th birthday, and items such as an hourglass with "sand" made of diamonds, a diamond-set tennis ball and Biblically inspired brooches incorporating diamonds.
+Until 2018, the Harry Oppenheimer Diamond Museum displayed models of world-famous diamonds, including the Koh-i-Noor Diamond currently set in the crown of the King of the United Kingdom, the diamond given to Elizabeth Taylor by Richard Burton on her 40th birthday, and items such as an hourglass with "sand" made of diamonds, a diamond-set tennis ball and Biblically-inspired brooches incorporating diamonds.

+Development and History of the Complex

+During the establishment of Israel, the Diamond Exchange was located on two floors on Ahuzat Bayit Street in Tel Aviv.
+In the early 1960s, discussions began about constructing an office building for the Diamond Exchange.
+After facing difficulties with the Tel Aviv Municipality, Abraham Krinitzi, the then Mayor of Ramat Gan, suggested that the building be constructed in Ramat Gan.
+On November 14, 1961, a contract was signed to purchase a 3.5-dunam plot for this purpose in an area that later became known as the Diamond Exchange Complex.
+The construction of the first office tower in the complex, the "Shimson Tower," took place between the laying of the cornerstone in 1964 and its inauguration on October 24, 1968.
+This building marked the beginning of the development of the Diamond Exchange Complex, which until then had only included small-scale industry and craft buildings.
+From 1946 to 1994, the municipal swimming pool "Gali Gil" was also located in the complex.
+The Leonardo City Tower Hotel now stands on the site of this former swimming pool.